 The Solution: Buy organic potatoes, including antioxidant-rich blue potatoes, at your farmer's market.
 "They are cheap and have one of the lowest premiums you need to pay to eat organically," Kastel notes.

-Anne Alexander, author of
+Anne Alexander, author of The Sugar Smart Diet

 The Problem: Don't trust front-of-label packaging to figure out whether a cereal is truly healthy.
 "I've seen breakfast cereals with up to 10 different kinds of sugar!" says Alexander.
 Not only is sugar toxic and a threat to healthy blood sugar levels, but it can also trigger overeating, lead to dangerous fat built up around your liver, and cause accelerated aging.